claudiuskerth/PhDthesis/Data_analysis/SNP-indel-calling/ANGSD/SFS/SFS.md

 ![](SFS_files/figure-markdown_github/unnamed-chunk-7-1.png)

-The deviation, especially in the first two count classes, is astonishing and certainly cannot be explained just by violations of assumptions of standard neutral model.
+The deviation, especially in the first two count classes, is astonishing and certainly cannot be explained just by violations of assumptions of the standard neutral model.

 Let's get confidence intervals for SNM expected counts.
 According to Fu (1995), p.
 192, the counts in neutral spectra can be approximated by a Poisson distribution for large sample sizes (i. e. large *n*).